lulu-2021/company_scope/README.md

 [See here for info](http://stackoverflow.com/questions/12983072/rails-3-subdomain-testing-using-lvh-me)

+NB: The middleware currently uses a regex to ensure the domain name can only obtain the following:

+* A-Z
+* a-z
+* 0-9

+No spaces or special characters are permitted and the name is also upcased - which needs to be handled by the model you use for scoping!

 The method below is included in the Controller stack (see notes further down), and retrieves the company object the request object.
 The Rack Middleware "Rack::MultiCompany" injects this